JackyLeeDesign/chatGPT4o-taiwan-stocks-prediction/README.md

 # Taiwan-Stock-Prediction-App 📈

 Welcome to the `Taiwan-Stock-Prediction-App` repository!
-This web application is designed to provide deep analytical insights into the Taiwanese stock market, with a special focus on prominent stocks such as TSMC and the Taiwan 50 ETF.
+This web application is designed to provide deep analytical insights into the Taiwanese stock market, with a special focus on prominent ETFs such as 00881, 00878, and 00933B.
 Utilizing cutting-edge algorithms, it processes extensive stock data and news to deliver impactful analysis on the semiconductor industry and AI sector advancements.
 Our predictive models are at the core of the app, offering estimations on stock trends and actionable trading recommendations.

 [LINK](https://jackyleedesign.github.io/chatGPT4o-taiwan-stocks-prediction/)